 1. Plages Escale Borely

-Located roughly two miles south of the city center, Plages Escale Borely is one of the top beaches near Marseille Port.
+Located roughly two miles south of the city center, Plages Escale Borely is one of the best beaches near Marseille Port.
 It is one of the most popular beaches along this part of the coast for people who enjoy sailing and windsurfing.
-Along this stretch, you will find a wide variety of bars, cafés and restaurants where you can enjoy delicious food and cocktails.
+Along this stretch, you will find a wide variety of bars, cafés, and restaurants where you can enjoy delicious food and cocktails.
 You can also do some shopping in the boutiques and souvenir shops nearby apart from relaxing and enjoying under the sun, indulging in water sports and more while in Marseille.

-2. Plage de la Grand Mar
+2. Plage de la Grande Mer

 3. Calanque Port Pin

 This is undoubtedly one of the best Cassis beaches around Marseille.
 Pristine and absolutely breathtaking, Port Pin is one of the beaches you must visit during your stay in Marseille.
 It is located about an hour’s walk away from the town’s center.
 It is the smallest of the three Calanques – the areas of sheltered inlets.
-The beaches that pepper this area, like Port Pin, are quite difficult to access, but it is worth the trip as you can enjoy a day in a largely unspoilt beach without having to worry about large crowds.
+The beaches that pepper this area, like Port Pin, are quite difficult to access, but it is worth the trip as you can enjoy a day in a largely unspoiled beach without having to worry about large crowds.

 4. Calanque d’En Vau

-Another wonderful Cassis beach, d’En Vau is without a doubt one of the most spectacular beaches near Marseilles.
+Another wonderful Cassis beach, d’En Vau is without a doubt one of the most spectacular beaches near Marseille.
 It is no surprise that it is one of the most famous of the Calanques beaches.
 One of the most popular things to do in this part of France is climbing the steep, jagged cliffs, and hiking to the beach from Cassis.
 It is a two-hour brisk walk from the center of the town and at the end of the path, you can enjoy a swim in its amazing turquoise waters.